Center Team

 Sarah's headshot

-Sarah Mason is the graduate student researcher at the Center for Labor and Community and PhD candidate in Sociology at the University of California, Santa Cruz.
+Sarah is a PhD candidate in Sociology at the University of California, Santa Cruz.

 Her dissertation examines the relationship between the labor process and the progression and outcome of strike action in higher education.